fbpx

 When is Selection Sunday for women’s basketball?

-March Madness is also an opportunity to see the best teams and best players in women’s college basketball.
-Fittingly, Selection Sunday for the women’s March Madness tournament is on Sunday, March 12.
+March Madness is also an opportunity to see the best teams and best players in women’s college basketball battle it out to decide the best team in the nation.
+Fittingly, Selection Sunday for the women’s tourney is also on March 17, but over on ESPN.

 • Time: 8 PM ET